purduesigbots/pros-docs/v5/api/c/motors.rst

 This movement is relative to the position of the motor when initialized or the position when it was most recently reset with `motor_tare_position`_.

+.. note:: This function simply sets the target for the motor, it does not block program
+          execution until the movement finishes.
+The example code shows how to block until a movement is finished.

 This function uses the following values of ``errno`` when an error state is reached:

 - ``EINVAL``  - The given value is not within the range of V5 ports (1-21).